-Broker Q&A: Mortgages with older and elderly or retired applicants over the age of 70
+Q&A; Mortgages with older and elderly or retired applicants over the age of 70

 Can someone over the age of 75 go on a mortgage?

-There are of course other mortgage products available to more senior applicants, such as Lifetime mortgages and Home Reversion Plans which work in very different ways to a normal mortgage and require specialist advice.
+Other products available to seniors, such as ‘Lifetime Mortgages’ and ‘Home Reversion Plans’, may be more suitable, which work in very different ways to traditional mortgages and require specialist advice.

-It is important to remember that all applicants of a joint mortgage would be responsible for the payments regardless as to whether their income was used in assessing the case.
+It is important to remember that all applicants on a mortgage would be responsible for the payments regardless of whether their income is used in assessing the case.

-To get expert advice just call or fill in our short enquiry form here
+To get expert advice, call 0345 4594490 or fill in our short enquiry form.